Nitai7846/LiDAR-FILTERS/README.md

 Basic Functions.py contains functions to read a PLY File, convert it into a dataframe and visualize it.

 Ground Filtering.py makes use of the CSF algorithm to remove ground points.

 Building Filtering.py detects rectangular patches and removes them from the file.

+Vegetation Filtering.py detects high density grids and removes them from the file.

 This code is compatible with (and based on) the DALES Open Source LiDAR Dataset.